6 Best Renters Insurance Companies in Wisconsin of 2025

 You can buy standard coverage to replace damaged, destroyed, or stolen items, with riders to personalize your coverage to get the protection you need.

-Prices for basic coverage from Liberty Mutual can be as low as $5 per month, which makes them an affordable option for Wisconsinites.
+Basic basic coverage from Liberty Mutual can be as low as $5 per month, making them an affordable option for Wisconsinites.

 Now, let’s review the pros and cons of Liberty Mutual renters insurance as we see them.